JohnLavender474/Megaman-Maverick/README.md

     In the year 20XX…

-    The world still bears the scars of the Roboenza Incident.

-    To prevent another disaster, humanity imposed strict laws:
+    After many incidents of robots uprising, humanity imposed strict laws:

     robots are now monitored constantly, their every thought and action under watch.

-    This peace came at a cost.
+    This peace came at a cost, however.
+Only the wealthy can afford robots now,

-    Only the wealthy can afford robots now, while the rest are made to compete.
+    while the rest are made to compete with the robots for lowly wages.

-    Divisions grow deeper—some humans advocate for coexistence,
+    Divisions grow deeper — some humans continue to advocate for coexistence,

-    others demand robots' destruction.
+    while others demand robots' total destruction.

     Even Mega Man, once a hero, faces controversy:

-    a symbol of hope to some, an enabler of injustice to others.
+    a symbol of hope to some, he's seen by others now as an enabler of inequality.

     But now, chaos returns.
-A rogue group of robots, The Mavericks,
+A rogue group of robots, calling themselves The Mavericks

+    and lead by the mysterious robot named Schisma, rises to challenge

-    rises to challenge humanity.
-Mega Man must once again
+    humanity's strict laws.
+Mega Man must once again fight to protect the city,

-    fight to protect the city, even as doubts about his role linger…
+    even as doubts about his role linger…

 ### Intro Stage: Mega City's Ruins